Wayne Terryberry M.A. - President Ontario Trails, Manager Outdoor Lands and Programs McMaster University.

 Through his work as the County he upholds County policies and by laws related to invasive plant identification/removal and appropriate Forest use as the County Weed Inspector and Provincial Offences Officer.

-Cynthia Graham, City of Hamilton
+Cynthia Graham, Manager Landscape Architectural Services, City of Hamilton.

-John Tarantino, CEO and President, Marmak Technologies
+John Tarantino, Vice President, Marmak Technologies

 Dan Andrews, B.Sc, HBOR, Watershed Coordinator at the Lake Simcoe Region Conservation Authority.